-She lent back, studying my face.
+She leaned back, studying my face.
 “I don’t.
 They’re Mattias’s.
 He probably wants them back.
-Well I’ll tell him where I buried them.
+Well, I’ll tell him where I buried them.
 He’ll have to dig them up!
 Don’t dare have them at home where mum might find them.
-She thinks I’m feral enough already.”.
+She thinks I’m feral enough already.”

 Sanna twiddled with her phone, scowling as she swiped away lots of texts.
 Perhaps it was Mattias trying to reach her?
 She was just deleting everything, cleaning up.

-It was just getting too hard to keep batting the mosquitoes away as the sun started to get caught in the tops of the trees and we had to get home again.
-We’d demolished all the biscuits and we were hungry anyway.
-We got up and Sanna folded the blanket up into a tiny near square.
+It was just getting too hard to keep batting the mosquitoes away as the sun started to get caught in the tops of the trees, and we had to get home again.
+We’d demolished all the biscuits and we were hungry, anyway.
+We got up and Sanna folded the blanket up into a tiny, neat square.
 I tried not to study her arse as she bent over to do it.
 Then we walked quietly back to her bike.
-When we reached it and Sanna had retrieved her helmet she turned towards me like we were going to say goodbye.
+When we reached it, and Sanna had retrieved her helmet, she turned towards me like we were going to say goodbye.
 For a moment I was scared she was going to expect me to walk home!
 But she just reached out and squeezed my hand and thanked me for listening.
-“We should talk more often” she said.
+“We should talk more often,” she said.
 She seemed to think it was important.
 We grinned at each other and then mounted up and headed home.

 My phone dinged: “‘night” was all it said.
 From Sanna.
 There was even a picture of her face as an avatar next to it.
 That’s what she had done with my phone in the forest: she had added herself to my address book, even taken a selfie, filed under a new contact group she’d created called “chicks”.

-“Sweet dreams” I replied.
-Always easier to be bold and flirty virtually than in the real world, isn’t it?
-I knew I was going to have sweet dreams, Sanna supplanting all the other girls I usually fantasized about probably.
+“Sweet dreams,” I replied.
+Always easier to be bold and flirty – virtually - than in the real world, isn’t it?
+I knew I was going to have sweet dreams, Sanna probably supplanting all the other girls I usually fantasized about.

 “Hi!
 Eh, shouldn’t you be getting ready?
 You can’t go dressed like that!”

 About midday we all drifted towards the yard.
-Dad had worked the morning, the mums and nan had prepared the food, grandad had been out with the chainsaw to get a nice straight pole to make a maypole and my Sanna’s dad had been out getting lots of small sprigs of oak leaves to clad it.
+Dad had worked the morning, the mums and Nan had prepared the food, grandad had been out with the chainsaw to get a nice straight pole to make a maypole and my Sanna’s dad had been out getting lots of small sprigs of oak leaves to clad it.
 A midsummer pole is actually a cross-shape with rings hanging from the cross-piece.
 Kind of hard to explain.
 One thing is easy to explain: only Juha hadn’t been helping.
-He didn’t get up until the last minute.
+He didn’t get out of bed until the last minute.

 We sat down and tucked in.
-Juha somehow managed to engineer it so Sanna got every dish and bowl last as we passed the food around.
-If I’d been sitting closer I could have passed her stuff.
-No-one else seemed to notice.
+As we passed the food around, Juha somehow managed to engineer it so Sanna got every dish and bowl last.
+If I’d been sitting closer, I could have passed her stuff.
+No one else seemed to notice.
 That kind of pettiness was just so normal it was invisible.

 Juha got up and sauntered over.
 I could feel myself tensing up, a mix of fear and anger boiling up in me.